fbpx

 This stage is often forgotten but if you think that candidate might be the right one for you why would you leave them hanging?

-• If you are working with us, we will have already spoke to the candidate and asked them how they feel the interview went.
+• If you are working with us, we will have already spoken to the candidate and asked them how they feel the interview went.

 The Decision